Automated Privacy Information Annotation in Large Language Model Interactions: Introduction

 The constructed dataset can serve not only as a benchmark for evaluation but also as a valuable source of training data for local privacy detection methods.
-For evaluation, we propose new metrics to privacy detection performance at the query, phrase, and information levels.
+For evaluation, we design a hierarchical set of metrics at query, phrase, and information levels, each corresponding to tasks of increasing granularity in privacy detection.
+Specifically, we use accuracy for privacy leakage classification, which determines whether a query reveals private information.
+For privacy phrase extraction, which identifies sensitive phrases within queries, and privacy information summarization, which captures the specific private information leaked, we design precision, recall, and F1 scores to assess performance.
+These metrics quantify the differences between the extracted phrases or generated privacy information and the ground truth, effectively evaluating both missed and incorrect extractions or summaries.
 We also set up tuning-free baselines, including prompting and in-context learning with locally deployable, light-weight LLMs, as well as supervised fine-tuning baselines.
 Benchmark results show that the fine-tuned 1B model with our dataset outperforms the directly prompted 72B model.

-We summarize the key contributions as follows: (1) We identify a new application requirement of privacy detection for real-name user interactions with LLMs; (2) we build the automated privacy annotation pipeline to classify privacy leakage, extract privacy phrase and information, resulting in the first large-scale dataset for privacy detection in real-name interaction dialogues.
+We summarize the key contributions as follows: (1) We identify a new application requirement of privacy detection for real-name user interactions with LLMs; (2) we build the automated privacy annotation pipeline to classify privacy leakage, extract privacy phrases and information, resulting in the first large-scale dataset for privacy detection in real-name interactions.
 We also design new metrics for benchmark testing; and (3) we report the performance of local privacy detection baselines, which, despite their progress, still fall short of meeting practical requirements.
 This highlights the need for further research into more effective methods grounded in our dataset.
 Specifically, the best-performing fine-tuned model achieves 87.6\% accuracy in privacy leakage classification, a 74.3\% F1 score in privacy phrase extraction, and a 44.7\% F1 score in privacy information summarization.